hinxx/NFC_UID/windows/WINDOWS.md

 - `dist\nfc-uid-console.exe` for debugging with a visible console window
 - `dist\nfc-uid.exe` for normal use or Windows startup without a console window

+If you need to stop the app manually from a terminal, use `dist\nfc-uid-console.exe`.
+`Ctrl+C` does not apply to `dist\nfc-uid.exe` because that build has no console window.

 ## 7. Start at Windows Login in `keyboard-loop` Mode